SciML/DiffEqFlux.jl/docs/src/examples/pde_constrained.md

 The scatter points plotted here are the ground truth obtained from the actual solution we solved for above.
 The solid line represents our prediction.
-The goal is for both to overlap almost perfectly when the NN finishes its training and the loss is close to 0.
+The goal is for both to overlap almost perfectly when the PDE finishes its training and the loss is close to 0.

 ```
 # Let see prediction vs. Truth